 - Senior discount: Some insurers offer discounts to retirees, as they may be at home more and have a lower risk of filing claims.

-- Security system discount: If you have an alarm system, surveillance cameras, or smart devices in your home, you may qualify for a lower premium because these features lower the risk of theft or damage.
+- Security system discount: If you have an alarm system, surveillance cameras, or smart devices in your home, you may qualify for a lower premium, as these features reduce the risk of theft or damage.

-- Smart home discount: Homes equipped with smart tech, like water leak detection systems or smart thermostats, might qualify for a discount since these devices help prevent damage and improve safety.
+- Smart home discount: Homes equipped with smart tech — things like water leak detection systems or smart thermostats — might qualify for a discount, as these devices help prevent damage and improve safety.

-- Fire alarm discount: Installing smoke detectors or fire alarms can help reduce your premium by cutting down on fire-related risks.
+- Fire alarm discount: Installing smoke detectors or fire alarms can help reduce your premium by reducing fire-related risks.

-- Storm-resistant features discount: Homes with storm shutters, impact-resistant windows, or reinforced roofs could earn you a discount since these features help protect your home from weather damage.
+- Storm-resistant features discount: Homes with storm shutters, impact-resistant windows, or reinforced roofs may qualify for a discount, as these features help protect your home from weather damage.

 - New or upgraded roof discount: If you’ve recently replaced or upgraded your roof, especially with impact-resistant materials, you might see savings because of the reduced risk of leaks or storm damage.